 Home

 The BDD Recovery Programme, BDD Events and Retreats

-Supporting your recovery and wellbeing through our BDD Programme, Live Events and Retreats for people who suffer with appearance concerns.
+Supporting your recovery and wellbeing through our BDD resources including our BDD Insight Programme, Live or recorded webinars on topics relating to BDD, Events, Retreats and Pilgrimages for people who suffer with appearance concerns.

+Home